omorante/shinyepico/README.md

 run_shinyepico()
 ```

-It is highly recommended to update all packages when install\_github
-asks to avoid problems during the use of the application.
+It is highly recommended to update all packages to avoid problems during the use of the application.
 The minimum
 versions required are:

     DT (>= 0.15.0),